oroinc/documentation/user_guide/data_management_access_permissions_basic.rst

 |

-For example, to enable your support desk to view details of all the customers), there should be:
+For example, before your support desk can view the details of each customer, there should be:

-- A system organization (e.g. "Main Office")
+- A system organization (e.g., "Main Office")

-- A role created(e.g. "Support")
+- A role created (e.g., "Support") and not assigned to any specific organization

-- Permission to view the customer entity defined within the "Main Office" set to "System"
+- Permission to view the customer entity defined for the role "Support" set to "System"

-- Users of the support desk must have the role "Support" and be assigned to the "Main Office" organization.
+- Users of the support desk must have the "Support" role and be assigned to the "Main Office" organization.

 Conclusion
 ----------

-Your screen may not always look as in the guides, as some capabilities may not be available to you.
-Please address your system administrator, if you feel that some functionality or capability is required for your work.
+Your screen may not always look like the images in this guide, as some capabilities may not be available to you.
+Please contact your system administrator if you require a specific functionality or capability for your work.